 When soil (topsoil and subsoil) is compacted it can keep roots and water from going deeply into the soil.
-If you can loosen the soil down as far as 12 or 24 inches by a combination of digging and/or tilling you create a better situation or environment for your plants.
+If you can loosen the soil down as far as 12 or 24 inches (only one time) by a combination of digging and/or tilling you create a better situation or environment for your plants.

 Coupled with adding organic matter and mulching it will have a profound effect on the success of your garden.
 And loosening the soil to that depth only has to be done one time.

 Suppose you are not able?

 Now —suppose you – for whatever reason —- are absolutely not able to prepare your soil that deeply.
 Should you give up your idea to garden?
 Of course not!